-Puppy Socialization is the beginning and end of every adult dog behavior.
-But for German Shepherds, the right socialization is more important than anything else!
+"Puppy Socialization is the beginning and end of every adult dog behavior."
+Tim Carter

-So that with a new puppy owner knows what to do, when, how, and why.
-And so that you won't be facing all the dog problems for which other dog owners seek out our site to get HELP!
+So that with a new puppy, you know what to do, when, how, and why.
+And so that you won't be facing all the dog problems for which other dog owners seek out our site to get "HELP!"

 And you can: All you need is in the Puppy Development Guide - Puppy 101, including all links to relevant Periodicals.

 But what if you don't like reading much?
 If you don't want a text book?

 In that case you may be pleased to know that you can see right now how Tim Carter raises a German Shepherd puppy.
 Live and Multimedia: the New Puppy Diary.

 It's the only comprehensive diary that shows live how to raise a German Shepherd puppy into a healthy and well-behaved dog.

 My New Puppy Diary has everything in it: Dog Health, Dog Care, Dog Training, Dog Food, ...!

 Note that every key point raised above you can find more comprehensively explained in other places on this website.
 The menu is your friend.
 Here, links have been omitted only to keep this decision tree straightforward.